Outline

 Step 1: Fulfill the Prerequisites

-Before initiating the process, ensure your foreign entity meets the following ACRA requirements:
+Before registration, ensure your foreign entity meets the following ACRA requirements:

 Step 2: Prepare Required Documents

-If the parent company is new and lacks audited accounts, brochures or self-declarations may be accepted.
+If the parent company is newly incorporated, brochures or self-declarations may be accepted.

-Registration is completed online via BizFile+.
-While the ACRA registration itself typically takes under a day, the entire incorporation process may take up to a week, depending on client due diligence, document signing, and name reservation.
+Registration is done online through BizFile+.
+ACRA registration itself may take less than a day, but the entire incorporation process can extend up to a week depending on due diligence, document signing, and name reservation.

 Step 4: Legal Status Confirmation

-Once registration is complete, the Singapore branch office will attain legal recognition as a registered entity.
-However, control and liability remain with the parent company.
+Upon successful registration, the branch office attains recognition as a registered entity in Singapore.
+However, control and liability remain with the foreign parent company.

 Why SMEs Often Prefer Subsidiaries Over Branches